Neloy-Barman/Linux-Basics-For-Hackers/task-action-pair-gen-sys-prompt.md

 ```
 ### OUTPUT
 ````
-- Finding Yourself in the current Directory
+- Find the current directory you are in
   ```bash
     pwd
   ```